 I always wonder, as I clatter into them terrifically from behind, about the psychological profile of these people.
 These are the slow walkers and the idiots.
 The people who loiter in shop doorways, not sure whether they want to go in or not.
 The people who hold doors open for you when you're not close enough to the door and you have to do a little half-run.
 Where did these people come from?
 Their spatial awareness is fucked.

-The central truth of using the Tube is: you, like the trains, need to move quickly and precisely.
+The central truth of using the Tube is: You, like the trains, need to move quickly and precisely.
 Anyone who cannot grasp that fact needs to have their Oyster card violently snapped in front of them and their Tube rights revoked.
-I'm talking to you, Out-of-Town Theatre Nan, loudly and pridefully tutting as you wander blindly into the throng, as if it is somehow the city's fault, a metropolis that must descend humbly to one knee to apologise for being busy.
+I'm talking to you, Out-of-Town Theater Nan, loudly and pridefully tutting as you wander blindly into the throng, as if it is somehow the city's fault, a metropolis that must descend humbly to one knee to apologize for being busy.
 You, Theatre Nan, and those dreadlocked Spanish tourists who saw Stomp and mistook it for a life-choice.

 EMBRACE FREE NEWSPAPERS; SUCCUMB TO FREE NEWSPAPERS